Algerians Vote In Local Polls To Seal Post-Bouteflika change - UrduPoint

 Tebboune was elected in a contentious, widely boycotted 2019 ballot months after Bouteflika stepped down under pressure from the army and Hirak rallies.

-He has vowed to break with local and regional elections marred by widespread claims of fraud in the era of Bouteflika, who died in September at the age of 84.
+He has vowed to break with the past manner of holding local and regional elections marred by widespread claims of fraud -- as they were in the era of Bouteflika, who died in September at the age of 84.

-In a televised interview on Friday, Tebboune, a former prime minister under the late autocrat, called on Algerians to participate actively in the vote.
+In a televised interview on Friday, Tebboune, a former prime minister under the late autocrat, called on Algerians to participate in large numbers in the vote.

 Algeria's local assemblies elect two-thirds of members of the national parliament's upper house, with the president appointing the remainder.

-Redouane Boudjemaa, a journalism professor at the University of Algiers, said the vote was simply "an attempt to clean up the facade of local councils by changing their members, to benefit the ruling class".
+Redouane Boudjemaa, a journalism professor at the University of Algiers, said the vote was simply "an attempt to clean up the facade of local councils by changing their members, to benefit the ruling class", he said.

-Despite a declared boycott by the opposition Rally for Culture and Democracy (RCD), party activists are standing on independent lists, setting up a showdown with the rival Front of Socialist Forces (FFS) in the Kabylie region that often sees significant abstentions.
+He has also faced one diplomatic crisis with Algeria's ex-colonial ruler France, and is embroiled in another with neighbouring Morocco.

-Electoral board head Mohamed Charfi has stressed the body's efforts to boost turnout.
+Algiers severed diplomatic ties with Rabat in August over the disputed territory of Western Sahara.

-But Boudjemaa said the main issue at stake was the "huge economic and social challenges of the coming year", warning that Algerian's purchasing power could "collapse".
+Boudjemaa said the main issue at stake was the "huge economic and social challenges of the coming year".

 "Several indicators show that the pouvoir (ruling elite) has neither the vision nor the strategy to respond to the crisis," he said.